Roboto-Automo/Roboto-Automo/README.md

 ## Hi there 👋

-**My name's Roberto, and I have completed the first big step on my coding journey with the School of Code Bootcamp.**
+**My name's Roberto, and I have completed the first big step on my coding journey by completing the transformative School of Code Bootcamp.**

-Looking forward to making some cool projects and uploading them here!
+Looking forward to making lots of cool projects and uploading them here!